flatland-association/flatland-book/getting-started/env.md

 direction.
 Transition maps define the railway network in the flatland world.
 One can implement any real world railway network within the Flatland environment by manipulating the transition maps of cells.

-For more information on transtion maps checkout [environment information](../environment/environment_information)!
+For more information on transition maps checkout [environment information](../environment/environment_information)!

 ↔️ Actions